capitao-red-beard/fluent_python/README.md

 - `dictionaries.py` a Python code snipper used to show some of the features of dictionaries in Python.
 - `sets.py` a Python code snippet to show some of the features of the widely under used set type.

+### 4. Text vs. Bytes

+- `text_vs_bytes.py` a Python code snippet to show the difference between text and bytes in Python.